eloritzkovitz/countries/README.md

 ## Extending & Contributing

-- Add new overlays by editing `public/data/overlays.json`
+- Add or edit overlays and country lists in `public/data/overlays.json`
 - Add new filters by editing `src/config/filtersConfig.ts`
 - All data sources are generic—just swap JSON files and update `.env`
+- Use the overlay manager panel to import/export overlays for backup or sharing